-You can work as much, or as little, as you’d like.
+You can work as much or as little as you’d like.
 You’ll be able to set your schedule based on how much you want to boost your earnings, and you will end up with some new skills to bolster your resume.
 You can also cobble together a variety of gigs, and turn your side jobs into working as a full-time freelancer.

 There are many different ways to make money on the side, and there are some gigs you can do from home.
 Options range from traditional positions like pet sitting or childcare to new types of flexible work options like driving for Uber or becoming an online retailer.

 15 Side Jobs to Make Some Extra Money

 Here are 15 side gigs to consider when you need some extra income.
-They are easy to get, you don’t need to acquire additional education or training to get hired, and are jobs where you can decide when you want to work.
+They are easy to get, you don’t need to acquire additional education or training to get hired, and they are jobs in which you can decide when you want to work.